-Sexual harassment, for purposes of Title VII, also includes any such conduct that has the purpose or effect of unreasonably interfering with an individual's work or academic performance or creating an intimidating or hostile academic or work environment.
+Sexual Harassment, for purposes of Title VII, also includes any such conduct that has the purpose or effect of unreasonably interfering with an individual's work or academic performance or creating an intimidating or hostile academic or work environment.
 Sexual harassment may take many forms.
 Sexual harassment may consist of repeated actions or may even arise from a single incident if sufficiently extreme.

-Sexual harassment may include incidents between any members of the University community, including faculty and other academic appointees, administrators, staff, student employees, students, interns, and non-student or non-employee participants in University programs (e.g., vendors, contractors, or visitors).
-Sexual harassment may occur in hierarchical relationships, between peers or between individuals of the same sex or opposite sex.
+Sexual harassment may include incidents between any University community members, including faculty and other academic appointees, administrators, staff, student employees, students, interns, and non-student or non-employee participants in University programs (e.g., vendors, contractors, or visitors).
+Sexual harassment may occur in hierarchical relationships, between peers or individuals of the same sex or opposite sex.

-Examples of sexual harassment include but are not limited to subtle or persistent pressure for sexual activity; unnecessary touching, pinching or brushing against a person; requesting or demanding sexual favors concerning employment, academic activities, or other University activities; unwelcome communications (verbal, written, electronic, etc.) of a sexual nature; failure to accept the termination of a consensual relationship with repeated and persistent requests and behavior.
+Examples of sexual harassment include but are not limited to subtle or persistent pressure for sexual activity; unnecessary touching, pinching, or brushing against a person; requesting or demanding sexual favors concerning employment, academic activities, or other University activities; unwelcome communications (verbal, written, electronic, etc.) of a sexual nature; failure to accept the termination of a consensual relationship with repeated and persistent requests and behavior.

-13. Sexual misconduct is a broad, non-legal term encompassing a range of non-consensual sexual activity or unwelcome behavior of a sexual nature or other inappropriate sexual behavior as determined by the University.
+13. Sexual Misconduct is a broad, non-legal term encompassing a range of non-consensual sexual activity or unwelcome behavior of a sexual nature or other inappropriate sexual behavior as determined by the University.
 This term can include sexual assault, sexual exploitation, sexual intimidation, sexual harassment, domestic violence, dating violence, and stalking.
-However, this term also includes the conduct of a sexual nature which may not rise to the level above but is conduct that as a Christian higher education institution, the University determines, in its sole discretion, is inappropriate based upon the teaching and ethical standards drawn from Scripture.
-Using this term serves to differentiate the University standards of conduct, which are biblically based, administrative and educational, from the criminal and civil justice systems in which people are charged with crimes that carry criminal penalty or found liable for civil violations.
-The University may find that a person has committed misconduct under the University student or faculty/staff code of conduct even though the legal standard may not hold them accountable.
+However, this term also includes the conduct of a sexual nature, which may not rise to the level above but is conduct that, as a Christian higher education institution, the University determines, in its sole discretion, is inappropriate based upon the teaching and ethical standards drawn from Scripture.
+Using this term differentiates the University standards of conduct, which are biblically based, administrative and educational, from the criminal and civil justice systems in which people are charged with crimes that carry criminal penalties or are found liable for civil violations.
+The University may find that a person has committed misconductunder the University student or faculty/staff code of conduct even though the legal standard may not hold them accountable.

-14. Stalking includes a course of conduct directed at a specific person that would cause a reasonable person to: 1) fear for his or her safety or the safety of others; or 2) suffer substantial emotional distress.
-Such behaviors or activities may include, but are not limited to, non-consensual communications (i.e., face-to-face, telephone, email, and social media), threatening or obscene gestures, surveillance or showing up outside the targeted individual's classroom, residence or workplace.
+- 14. Stalking includes a course of conduct directed at a specific person that would cause a reasonable person to: - a. fear for their safety or the safety of others or - b. suffer substantial emotional distress.
+Such behaviors or activities may include, but are not limited to, non-consensual communications (i.e., face-to-face, telephone, email, and social media), threatening or obscene gestures, surveillance or showing up outside the targeted individual's classroom, residence, or workplace.

-Crime Prevention and Education of the University
+Crime Prevention and Education of the University Community

-Programs to educate new and returning students and promote the awareness of dating violence, domestic violence, sexual assault, and stalking are coordinated through the Office of CMSE and Title IX.
-Office of Student Engagement, the Title IX Office, and the Office of Campus Safety and Security conduct annual Awareness campaigns during for the North Greenville
+Programs to educate new and returning students and promote the awareness of dating violence, domestic violence, sexual assault, and stalking are coordinated through the Office of Campus Ministries and Student Engagement and Title IX.
+The Office of Campus Ministries and Student Engagement, Title IX Office, Personnel Services and the Office of Campus Safety and Security conduct annual awareness campaigns on sexual and alcohol/drug abuse for the North Greenville University community.

-University community.